thumbnail

 Qiandongnan

-It is located in southwestern Guizhou, China, is a karst landscape region renowned as "China's Gold Prefecture".
-The region features major scenic spots like the Maling River Canyon and Wanfeng Forest.
+Located in southwestern Guizhou, China, this karst region is known as "China's Gold Prefecture" and features attractions such as the Maling River Canyon and Wanfeng Forest.

 Qianxinan